 Ebooks

 Another great way to teach new skills is through eBooks.
-They can be consumed on the go, offer a variety of styles of learning, and are an excellent alternative to reading long-form articles or manuals.
+They can be consumed on the go, offer a variety of learning styles, and are an excellent alternative to reading long-form articles or manuals.

-Many businesses have adopted eBooks as a microlearning format.
-They provide the learner with a tangible and interactive experience that they can take with them anywhere.
+Many businesses have adopted eBooks as a microlearning strategy.
+They provide the learners with a tangible and interactive experience that they can take with them anywhere.

 Quizzes and games